 Also, because computers control the blades’ orientation, they are always operating to their optimum potential.
 Vertical-axis designs and other horizontal-axis designs cannot compete.

-The other advantage of the three-blade HAWT is that they scale up very well, much better, in fact than the alternatives.
+The other benefit of three-blade HAWT is that they scale up very well, much better, in fact than the alternatives.
 Large turbines generate equally large amounts of electricity, which for utility-scale electricity generation is vital.
 Check out our article dedicated to the advantages of wind energy for more information like this.

 How much energy does a wind turbine produce?